Back

 SCA support

-Stripe recommends using their payment form built specifically for iOS and Android.
+Stripe recommends using their payment form which is built specifically for iOS and Android.
 Why it’s important: firstly, it validates bank cards, secondly, it supports SCA — card authentication required for most online payments in Europe.
-It can be customized to fit the design, while with a custom form, we could have had problems.
+It can be customized to fit the design while with a custom form, we could have had problems.

 See also 4 apps and CMS for night clubs in six months.
 Purrweb’s case